cs640-fall20205/CS640-Practice-Assn/src/postgres/README.md

 10. Add two two trees of your choice to the database.
 11. Display the ```tree``` to ensure that you have correctly added your two trees.

-When you are done interacting with the Postgres server, type `exit` or `\q` to return to the bash prompt.
+12. When you are done interacting with the Postgres server, type `exit` or `\q` to return to the bash prompt.
 This does not stop the server, it just disconnects you from the server.
 You can reconnect by running `./shell.bash` again.

 ## Saving the database state

+13. Save your databased.
 Assuming your Postgres server is running, and your terminal is still positioned in the `postgres/` directory, run the following...

 ```bash